nhnhu146/nhnhu146/README.md

 ### 😎 About Me

 - 🎓 I’m currently a third-year student majoring in **Computer Vision** at Ho Chi Minh University of Science
-- 🧠 Passionate about **Image Processing**, especially in **Medical Imaging** to support disease diagnosis
 - 🧪 I’ve worked on projects involving **Convolutional Neural Networks (CNNs)** and **Deep Learning Models** applied to tasks like segmentation, classification, and object detection
 - 🖥️ I have experience building responsive and interactive **Front-end Websites** using **React** and **Next.js**
-- 🌱 I’m also interested in learning more about **Full-stack Web Development** and **Android App Programming** to better integrate AI into real-world applications
 - 🧩 Always eager to expand my skills and apply AI to solve real-world problems

 ---